How to Write an Interview Scheduling Email

 Ready to bring a candidate in for an interview?
 Before sending your request, be sure your interview scheduling email includes all of the basic information they’ll need to know.

-The basic elements every interview scheduling email should include:
+The basic elements every interview schedule email should include:

-- The job title or position the candidate will be interviewing for.
+• The job title or position the candidate will be interviewing.
 Perhaps it’s exactly the job they applied for or maybe they were a member of your talent community and you found them the perfect role.
 Avoid any potential misunderstandings by clearly stating the job their interview will discuss.

-- The topics of discussion.
+• The topics of discussion.
 Is this a first interview where you’ll review the basics of the role and get to know the candidate or an in-depth conversation that requires the candidate to prepare?
-The interview scheduling email presents the opportunity to paint the broad strokes of the interview’s subject matter.
+The interview schedule template presents the opportunity to paint the broad strokes of the interview’s subject matter.

 Thanks for applying to XYZ Company.

-You will be meeting with Jane Doe, our accounting department manager, as well as two members of the accounting team.
-The interview should last approximately one hour and we’ll be using the time to further discuss your background, details about the accountant position, and information about our company.
+You will be meeting with Jane Doe, our [accounting department manager], as well as two members of the [accounting] team.
+The interview should last approximately one hour and we’ll be using the time to further discuss your background, details about the position, and information about our company.

-Let me know what interview time works best for you at the following link: [link to candidate self-scheduling]
+Let me know what best time to interview works best for you at the following link: [link to candidate self-scheduling]

 XYZ Company is located at 45 Washington St. Parking is free and driving directions to our exact location are attached.
 Be sure to bring your ID to obtain a visitor’s pass from security.
 Our office is located on the 12th floor.
 Upon your arrival, check in with John Smith, our receptionist, at the front desk.